 Important note if you retire on work-related disability: If you do not comply with the provisions of the Virginia Workers’ Compensation Act and your workers’ compensation benefits end, your VRS disability retirement benefit will continue to be offset by the workers’ compensation amount.
 If you are notified of a change or an end to your workers’ compensation benefits, fax or mail a copy of the notification letter to VRS as soon as possible.

 Taxes and the Work-Related Disability Retirement Benefit

-Refunds of pre-tax member contributions and interest are subject to income taxes.
-The Internal Revenue Service (IRS) also may impose an additional 10 percent tax penalty if you receive a refund before age 59½; there are exceptions to this rule.
+Refunds of pretax member contributions and interest are subject to income taxes.
+The Internal Revenue Service (IRS) also may impose an additional 10% tax penalty if you receive a refund before age 59½; there are exceptions to this rule.
 To defer taxes, the refund can be rolled over to an Individual Retirement Account (IRA) or another qualified plan.
-For more information, read the IRS 402(f) Special Tax Notice 28.5kb.
+For more information, read the IRS 402(f) - Special Tax Notice - VRS Defined Benefit Plans.

 If you retire on work-related disability with the guaranteed benefit, your benefit will not be subject to federal or state income taxes.
-The work-related benefit based on the VRS formula amount is subject to income taxes.
-For more information, contact a tax advisor, call the Internal Revenue Service (IRS) toll free at 1-800-829-1040 or visit the IRS website.
+The work-related disability benefit based on the VRS formula amount is subject to income taxes for any benefit amount over the guaranteed benefit.
+For more information, contact a tax advisor or the Internal Revenue Service (IRS) toll-free at 800-829-1040 or visit the IRS website.